codebruinc/webvitalai/memory-bank/activeContext.md

 [2025-05-05 11:38:40] - Fixed Redis connection issues in queueService.ts to properly handle Redis Cloud connections and resolve Bull queue errors.
 [2025-05-05 15:24:08] - Fixed row-level security policy error in scan API by modifying the `initiateScan` function to accept a client parameter and updating the API route to pass its authenticated client.
 [2025-05-05 17:26:30] - Implemented authentication bypass for testing in the scan API to resolve JWT validation errors during testing.
+[2025-05-06 10:54:45] - Fixed production build issue by configuring the dashboard page as dynamic to properly handle user-specific data.
+[2025-05-06 11:15:10] - Created a comprehensive fix-all.sh script that combines the dynamic server usage fix and RLS policy fix to resolve the "analyze website" function errors.
+[2025-05-06 11:15:10] - Created comprehensive documentation in docs/comprehensive-fix.md explaining the issues and how to apply the fixes.
+[2025-05-06 11:15:10] - Updated README.md with troubleshooting information for the "analyze website" function.
+[2025-05-06 14:12:29] - Modified src/lib/supabase.ts to add a service role client that bypasses RLS policies.
+[2025-05-06 14:12:29] - Enhanced src/services/scanService.ts with multi-level fallback mechanisms for scan creation.
+[2025-05-06 14:12:29] - Updated src/app/api/scan/route.ts to use the service role client when needed.
+[2025-05-06 14:12:29] - Created a database function create_scan_bypass_rls to bypass RLS completely.
+[2025-05-06 14:12:29] - Created comprehensive testing and application scripts for the RLS bypass solution.
+[2025-05-06 14:12:29] - Added detailed documentation in docs/rls-bypass-fix.md explaining the solution.
+[2025-05-06 19:28:00] - Fixed "supabaseKey is required" error by modifying src/lib/supabase.ts to add validation for the service role key and implement a fallback mechanism to the admin client if the service role key is not available.
+[2025-05-07 08:33:00] - Fixed Redis SSL connection issues by updating the queueService.ts file to properly handle TLS connections to Redis Cloud, improving error handling, and adding support for environment variables.
+[2025-05-07 09:24:00] - Updated Redis connection configuration to use non-TLS connections instead of TLS for Redis Cloud, as testing revealed that the Redis instance is configured for non-TLS connections.
+Modified queueService.ts, test-redis-connection.js, fix-redis-ssl.js, and documentation to reflect this change.
+[2025-05-07 15:33:00] - Fixed RLS policy application for metrics and issues tables by creating multiple robust scripts that use different methods to apply the SQL fixes.
+Created apply-metrics-issues-cli.cjs (Supabase CLI), apply-metrics-issues-fix.cjs (direct PostgreSQL), apply-metrics-issues-supabase.cjs (Supabase JS client), apply-metrics-issues-manual.cjs (manual instructions), and apply-rls-fix.js (wrapper script).
+Updated fix-production-mode.cjs to use these new scripts.
+Added comprehensive documentation in RLS-METRICS-ISSUES-FIX-README.md.

+[2025-05-07 15:50:00] - Fixed Chromium/Puppeteer-related errors for Render hosting by implementing a comprehensive solution that uses Puppeteer's bundled Chromium with Render-specific configuration.
+Updated axeService.ts and lighthouseService.ts with fallback mechanisms, modified run-lighthouse.js to use environment variables, created .puppeteerrc.cjs for Puppeteer configuration, updated Dockerfile with necessary dependencies, created render.yaml and .buildpacks for Render configuration, and added scripts for setup and testing.
+Created comprehensive documentation in docs/deployment/render-deployment.md.

 ## Open Questions/Issues
 [2025-05-04 17:56:28] - Need to define the specific architecture and technologies for the WebVitalAI project.